MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

   functions.
 Here the angular functions have the same norm as the corresponding associated Legendre functions.
 When c is real the calculation of the normalizing factor is accurate with no associated subraction errors.
-As ci increases and to a some extent as cr increases, the subtraction errors increase for some values of l.
-They are near zero for ci up to 10, then increase to 6 digits at ci = 20 and to digits at ci = 50.
+As ci increases and to some extent as cr increases, the subtraction errors increase for some values of l.
+The subtraction errors are greatest for m = 0 and decrease rapidly with increasing m.
+For m = 0, they are near zero for ci up to 10, then increase to about 6 digits at ci = 20 and about 15 digits at ci = 50.
   See the discussion of this in the section 'Estimated angular function accuracy' given above.
 The subroutine s1 computes d(subscript l-m) for this normalization and returns it to subroutine main as a characteristic dmlms and an exponent idmlmse.
 Use of an exponent avoids possible overflow of d(subscript l-m) for extremely large c and m.
 When the user sets iopnorm = 1 so that the angular functions have unit norm, the corresponding characteristic and exponent for d(subscript l-m) are calculated in subroutine s1 and returned to subroutine main as dmlms1 and idmlms1e.
 Corresponding values for the characteristic and exponent of d(subscript l-m) for the Morse and Feshbach and for the Flammer normalizations are computed in dnorm and returned to main as dmlmf, idmlmfe and dmlf, idmlfe.
 Note that for c complex, all three of these normalization calculations